tumblingpointers/003-clojure-cron-job-github-actions/README.md

-# Getting hands dirty with Clojure and GitHub Actions for Personal Automation
+# Getting hands dirty with Clojure, GitHub Actions and IFTT Webhooks for Personal Automation

 As a software engineer, I cannot help but think of making my life more efficient.
 These are a few recent ideas I have had:
   - As my salary arrives, transfer it to different accounts based on a pre-set allocation